 Q1: How many hours of sleep do I need each night?

 A1: Most adults benefit from 7–9 hours.
-Teenagers and older adults may need slightly more or less depending on individual factors And it works..
+Teenagers and older adults may need slightly more or less depending on individual factors And that's really what it comes down to..

 Q2: Can sleep deprivation really cause heart disease?

 A2: Yes.
 Chronic sleep loss is linked to higher blood pressure, inflammation, and arterial damage, all of which contribute to cardiovascular risk Not complicated — just consistent.
-Nothing fancy..
+Took long enough..

 Q3: Is a single night of poor sleep dangerous?